-Most of your time spent in Lublin will involve strolling around and enjoying the many cafes and bars around the old town, but for a town of its relative international obscurity, Lublin has a lively cultural life and only narrowly missed out on being awarded European Capital of Culture for 2016 to Wroclaw.
+Most of your time spent in Lublin will involve strolling around and enjoying the many cafes and bars around the old town, but for a town of its relative international obscurity, Lublin has a lively cultural life.
 Famed throughout Poland for its theatre tradition, don’t leave the city without checking out a performance – the main venue being Teatr im Osterwy.

-At the moment, Lublin does not have an international airport, but this situation is set to change, with a new airport slated to be open in time for the Euro 2012 Championships next year.
-Until then, the closest airport is Warsaw, 3 hours away by train.
 Lublin is well connected to all the major cities in Poland by frequent trains and buses, and is a regional transport hub for Lubelskie.
-Krakow is 5 hours distant, and Lviv in Ukraine (another Euro 2012 city) about the same.
+Krakow is 5 hours distant, and Lviv in Ukraine about the same.

-Online information about Lublin is pretty scant, at least in English. www.tnn.pl is a site which shows a moving gallery of the Lublin Jewry and ghetto 1940-41, before the concentration camps wiped them out.
-Apart from that, Lonely Planet’s website and a chapter on eastern Poland is your best bet for reliable online info.
+Online information about Lublin is pretty scant, at least in English.
+Lonely Planet’s website has a chapter on eastern Poland that is your best bet for reliable online info.

 Both Rough Guides and Lonely Planet do solid travel guides on Poland, but if you are looking for some more poetic travel reading, then Jonathan Safran Foer’s Everything Is Illuminated gives a great insight into the fate of east European Jews, and most interestingly, the history of ‘shtetls’, Jewish communities that existed in the Polish/Ukranian borderlands for some four hundred years until WW2.
 Bruno Shultz, another Jewish writer, wrote beautiful dream-like novellas and short stories, and was born in Drohobycz, in present-day Ukraine but then Poland.
 His collection The Street of Crocodiles & Sanatorium Under the Sign of the Hourglass is the best choice.
 Although not set in this region, Joseph Konrad’s Under Western Eyes, is the writer’s most eastern-European novel; often thought of as English, he was born Jozef Teodor Konrad Korzeniowski to Polish parents in Russian-dominated Ukraine, 100km from Lublin.
 Finally The Magician of Lublin is an immensely readable account of a talented performer corrupted by his dreams of the big time.
 Isaac Bashevis Singer wields the pen.